GNOME/tinysparql/docs/reference/libtracker-sparql/limits.md

 defined by `SQLITE_MAX_LIMIT_ATTACHED` (defaults to 10, maximum 128).

-Tracker uses attached databases to implement its support for multiple graphs, so the maximum amount of graphs for a given [class@Tracker.SparqlConnection] is equally restricted.
+Tracker uses attached databases to implement its support for multiple graphs, so the maximum amount of graphs for a given [](TrackerSparqlConnection) is equally restricted.

 ## Limits on glob search